Find an exceptional tour guide in Sicily

 needs as a traveler.
 Scheduling, for example, is important because your time in a certain destination may be limited and Sicily's historic and archeological sites have fickle open-hours, so concentrate on the practical elements of your visit.

-200 euros for a full-day (7-8 hours), not including transportation, which could easily double this rate.
+200 euros for a full-day (7 hours), not including transportation, which could easily double this rate.
 As a point of reference, this is the minimum you should expect to pay.
-However, we seriously question the approach and pricing of agencies, organisations, websites or other
+You should question the approach and pricing

-"middle men" who publish rates much higher than this; we know of two that charge double!
+of websites that publish rates much higher or lower than those.
 The advantage of this page is that you can contact a guide directly instead of using an intermediary.